Scott Woolley

 Scott Woolley (born September 7, 1960) is an American television producer.
 In 1991, after working and operating his grocery chain for twelve years, he founded Five Star Productions, a film and video production company.
-Through his company, Woolley produced 23 television shows since 1992.
+Through his company, Woolley has produced 23 television shows since 1992.
 In 2009, he was a producer for William Shatner's Gonzo Ballet.

 Early life and education

-Woolley was born in Queens, and grew up in Smithtown, Long Island.
-At the age of 10, Woolley started working in his family grocery store chain, Foodtown (United States).
-When he was fifteen, his family moved to Oyster Bay Cove, New York where he attended St. Dominic High School.
-Later Woolley attended St. John's University.
+Woolley was born in Queens and grew up in Smithtown, Long Island.
+At the age of 10, Woolley started working in his family's grocery store chain, Foodtown (United States).
+When he was fifteen, his family moved to Oyster Bay Cove, New York, where he attended St. Dominic High School.
+Later, Woolley attended St. John's University.

 Career

 In 1983, Woolley founded the grocery chain Woolley's Fine Foods with his father in Boca Raton, Florida.
 By 1991, Woolley's was a chain of 42 stores.
 In 2005, Woolley, supporting John Capra and John Paul DeJoria launched John Paul Pet, a company which produces grooming products for pets based on the John Paul Mitchell Systems brand.
-In 2009, Woolley sold his daily television series on the Lifetime Television Network, closing Five Star and launched a new Entertainment & Marketing company The SW Group.
+In 2009, Woolley sold his daily television series on the Lifetime Television Network, closing Five Star and launching a new Entertainment & Marketing company, The SW Group.

 Woolley is also a founding member of the Founder's Club for FAU football.